Sacroiliac (SI) Joint Fusion

 For those who don’t respond to non-surgical treatment options, surgical options should be considered.
 In fact, several scientific studies have shown that there is a subset of patients with SI joint dysfunction that are not helped by non-surgical therapies.

 What is sacroiliac joint fusion?

 In fusion surgery (also called arthrodesis) two bones are fused together to form a single piece of bone tissue.
 When fusion surgery is done to a joint, the two bones of the joint are fused together and the joint no longer exists.
 The goal of the procedure is to reduce pain by eliminating the motion of the joint.

 Thus, in the case of SI joint fusion, the two bones of the SI joint are fused together to form a single, solid bone.
-This eliminates motion between the bones of the SI joint and also prevents stretching of surrounding ligaments, muscles, and nerves.
+This can reduce pain while there is no loss of motion, since the SI joint does not move.

 A bone grafting material is used to stimulate the fusion process.
 The bone graft will be placed in the space between the two bones of the SI joint.
 There are a range of bone grafting materials that a surgeon can use.

 What happens after sacroiliac joint fusion surgery?

 After surgery, the patient is moved to an intensive care unit (ICU) for close monitoring of their vital signs.
 They will remain in the hospital for a period time; the duration of the postoperative stay can vary.

 After discharge, the patient will have several follow-up visits with their surgeon to assess their progress.
 The patient will also receive some physical therapy.